 the sun paths are identical, and define the average sun path for the year.
-Consequently, PV arrays are ideally tilted at angles to face as close to this average sun path as possible.
 The equinoxes define the first days of spring and fall, and everywhere on earth, the sun rises due east and sets due west, and the sun is above the horizon for exactly 12 hours.
 On the equinoxes, the sun is directly overhead (solar altitude is 90°), at solar noon everywhere along the equator.